DatawizzAI/dynamic-lora-vllm/README.md

 The service will automatically:
 1. Download the LoRA adapter from Hugging Face Hub
+2. Copy the base model's chat template if the adapter lacks one (configurable)
-2. Load it into memory
+3. Load it into memory
-3. Use it for inference
+4. Use it for inference
-4. Cache it for future requests
+5. Cache it for future requests

 ### Chat Completions